 Transfer students are required to submit official transcripts from all colleges previously attended by the designated document deadline.
 Admission to the University will be based on the overall grade point average achieved.
 Applicants with a cumulative 2.0 grade point average or higher (on 0-4 quality point scale) will be admitted in good standing.
 Transfer applicants with less than a 2.0 grade point average will be reviewed for admission to the University.
-Those transfer applicants who are admitted to the University with less than a 2.0 grade point average will be reviewed for admission to the University.
-Those transfer applicants who are admitted to the University of Pikeville students.
+Those transfer applicants who are admitted to the University with less than a 2.0 grade point average will be placed on probation under the same restrictions applied to University of Pikeville students.
 Applicants suspended from the last institution attended for academic or social reasons will be reviewed by the Enrollment Committee.
 Applicants who are denied submission may petition the Enrollment Committee.
 Please note that while standardized test scores are not required for transfer admission, they can be used to satisfy some course prerequisite requirements and it is recommended that you provide standardized test scores, when possible.